verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

    This includes objects created by Verrazzano on behalf of the application, such as monitoring components.

-1. Delete the application's model (optional).
+1. (Optional) Delete the application's model.

    ```shell script
    kubectl delete -f ./hello-world-model.yaml